Check Out "The Rescue"

 In 2011, Jerod recorded Worth Taking’s first EP, singing all vocals and playing each instrument.
 The Anxious EP turned out to be a well-rounded five-song power pop-punk record that showcased Jerod’s command of simple, irresistible melodies, while preserving the electrifying energy of punk music.
 His lyrics related effortlessly to the challenges of post adolescent life, without the whiny, post-breakup discourse so prevalent in many pop- punk songs.
 After promoting Anxious at the Cornerstone Festival, he decided that if he was ever going to find quality band members who shared his passion, he needed to head west.

 Drawn to the Bay Area for its reputation of spawning countless great bands, Jerod settled on San Francisco.
-He first met Theo Logian, who had virtually played in every Bay Area band since the late 1990s.
-Theo introduced Jerod to Tim Reeder and Chris Self, who both had extensive experience in their respective punk bands, including Chris’ stint playing in the Adeline Records band, Fetish.
-The four quickly meshed and spent 2012 touring, writing and recording.
+Here he was introduced to Tim Reeder and Chris Self, who both had extensive experience in their respective punk bands, including Chris’ stint playing in the Adeline Records band, Fetish.
+The group quickly meshed and spent 2012 touring, writing and recording.

 The new lineup also supercharged Worth Taking’s live show.
 Jerod’s refined vocals were finally teamed with a vibrant energy, solidifying Worth Taking as an exciting live band without the disjointed missteps of a party band—you won’t get soaked in beer if you nestle up to the front of their stage, but your girlfriend might get a few drops on her Converse.